technicalguru/php-database/README.md

 that abstracts many daily task in SQL writing, such as quoting, escaping, building SQL statement, WHERE clauses, error handling and so on.

-A Data Access Object (DAO) base class is also provided to cate for object-relational mapping tasks.
+A Data Access Object (DAO) base class is also provided to cater for object-relational mapping tasks.
 The interface will make it easier to find objects by ID, create and update them, using special data objects of your own.

+Finally, a Criteria API is provided to support a flexible, SQL dialect independent restriction writing.

 # License
 This project is licensed under [GNU LGPL 3.0](LICENSE.md).